connxio/docs/Documentation/Adapters/Outbound/Rest.md

 ## Extending Logging

+CX will add an `InterchangeId` header to the outgoing request to facilitate for continued transactional logging on the receiver side.

-If you want to use the InterchangeId used by CX for further logging we reccomend either including it in the message by using [transformations](/Documentation/Transformation/Code%20Components.md) or adding the InterchangeId as a query parameter with [Variable Replacement](/Documentation/Transformation/Variable%20Replacement.md).
+If you need to receive the InterchangeId by other means we recommend either including it in the message by using [transformations](/Documentation/Transformation/Code%20Components.md) or adding the InterchangeId as a query parameter with [Variable Replacement](/Documentation/Transformation/Variable%20Replacement.md).

 > E.g.: `http://www.myapi.com?InterchangeId={interchange}`